Stray dog attack claims life of elderly woman in Kerala's Alappuzha | Law-Order

 - India

-An elderly woman died after being attacked by a stray dog in Kerala's coastal district of Alappuzha on Tuesday, police said here.
+An elderly woman died after being attacked by a stray dog in Kerala's coastal district of Alappuzha on Tuesday, police said.

-The incident occurred earlier in the day at a village under Arattupuzha police station limits, they said.
+The victim, identified as Karthyayani (81), hailed from Thakazhi near Ambalappuzha in the district.

-The stray dog is said to have bitten her on the face and other parts of her body, resulting in fatal injuries, they added.
+She sustained serious wounds to her face and other parts of her body in the stray dog attack, which occurred at her son's residence in the Valiazheekal area under the jurisdiction of Thrikkunnapuzha police station at around 4 pm, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)